RSUnit/Data-Management-Resbaz-2019/README.md

 Select **upload** and **Create a new item** and create a **Metadata record only** for the example dataset.
 Don't publish.

-## Activity 3 Adding data record to ORCID
+## Activity 3 Adding a data record to ORCID

 Go to ORCID and sign in or create a new personal account: